pyeventsourcing/eventsourcing/docs/topics/application.rst

 The ``version`` argument is optional, and represents the required version of the aggregate.
 If the requested version is greater than the highest available version of the aggregate, the highest available version of the aggregate will be returned.

+The ``mutator`` argument is also optional, and can be used to pass in an alternative "mutator function" that will be used as the "aggregate projection" to reconstruct the current state of the aggregate from stored snapshots and domain events.

 .. code:: python